Money that cannot be taken from you ("garnished") to pay off a debt

-The law protects certain types of income and property from garnishment by creditors.
-They cannot take these funds from you to pay off a debt, even one a court says you owe.
+You will learn which types of income and property the law protects from garnishment by creditors (person or company you owe).
+They cannot take certain funds from you to pay off a debt, even one a court says you owe.
 These funds are “exempt.”

 *There are a few exceptions to these exemptions for child support, federal student loans, and some other debts to the federal government.

 *These are general exemptions.
 Every case is different.
-See a lawyer for advice about your situation.
+Talk to a lawyer about your situation.

 These types of income or money cannot be taken from you to pay off a debt: